 According to a study in Annals of Rheumatic Diseases, a peer-reviewed journal, vitamin C plays a significant role in bone health.
 The findings suggested that people who do not meet the nutritional value of vitamin C are three times more likely to report arthritis, compared to people who regularly eat fruits with vitamin C.

 Papaya is a natural hair care product.
 It comprises vitamins, minerals, and enzymes which are essential for healthy hair.
 It is a storehouse of potassium, the deficiency of which may cause baldness.

 Vitamin A, found in abundance in this fruit, supports sebum production, a secretion from the scalp which keeps the hair moisturized.
 It is useful in preventing dandruff too.
 Dandruff in hair is caused mainly by a fungus.

-Antifungal properties of its seeds are excellent to rectify this problem.
+The antifungal properties of its seeds are excellent for rectifying this problem.
 Papaya is a diverse fruit because it can be used either on its own or can be mixed with other beneficial ingredients to make a natural hair conditioning mask.
 Papaya extract is widely used in the hair care products industry.

 10. Improves Skin Health

-The enzymes and antioxidants make papaya an advantage for dry skin, keeping it hydrated as well as moisturized.
-It is replete with alpha-hydroxy acids (AHA) which removes layers of dead cells from skin leaving the skin fair and radiant.
+The enzymes and antioxidants give papaya an advantage for dry skin, keeping it hydrated as well as moisturized.
+It is replete with alpha-hydroxy acids (AHA) which remove layers of dead cells from skin leaving the skin fair and radiant.

-The pulp of the fruit is a natural remedy to pigmentation, scars, and some skin diseases such as eczema.
+The pulp of the fruit is a natural remedy for pigmentation, scars, and some skin diseases such as eczema.
 Papaya juice can be equally beneficial.